School-Project-YZU/SQL-Project/README.md

 (8) Bill of Lading : Personnel (m:1): Indicates that an employee can be responsible for multiple shipments.

-(9) Bill of Lading : Carrier  (m:1): Indicates that a transport company can be responsible for multiple shipments.
+(9) Bill of Lading : Shipping Company  (m:1): Indicates that a transport company can be responsible for multiple shipments.

 (10) Remittance Single : Personnel (m:1): Indicates that an employee can be responsible for processing multiple collections.